Skip to main content

 Keeping health insurance and copies of your medical records

-At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know about your medical history.
-It’s important to keep copies of your medical records to give your new doctor the details of your diagnosis and treatment.
-Learn more in Keeping Copies of Important Medical Records.
+At some point after your treatment, you might find yourself seeing a new doctor who doesn’t know your medical history.
+It’s important to keep copies of your medical records (or have access to them) so you can give your new doctor the details of your diagnosis and treatment.

 Can I lower my risk of ALL progressing or coming back?

-Healthy behaviors such as not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
-But we do know that these types of changes can have positive effects on your health that can extend beyond your risk of AML or other cancers.
+Healthy behaviors like not smoking, eating well, getting regular physical activity, and staying at a healthy weight might help, but no one knows for sure.
+But we do know that these types of changes can have positive effects on your health that extend beyond your risk of ALL or other cancers.

 About dietary supplements